-The CAISO proposes to update the current default VOM adder values by applying a 16% inflation adjustment to all default values.
-This 16% inflation adjustment is based on data from the US Bureau of Labor Statistics.
+The CAISO proposes to update the current default VOM adder values by applying an 18.73% inflation adjustment to all default values.
+This 18.73% inflation adjustment is based on data from the US Bureau of Labor Statistics.
 In the previous VOM Cost Review, the CAISO also performed a more comprehensive review of other aspects related to O&M costs in addition to updating the default values.
 These changes included updates to the VOM cost framework and the introduction of cost categorization principles.
 As a typical triennial review, the CAISO is not proposing to make changes to these elements.
+The CAISO believes that the WEIM Governing Body has joint authority with the CAISO Board of Governors over the proposed changes.